WaterReporter/help.waterreporter.org/_pages/approval-process.md

 ---

 <p>
   Making the leap to verify your account and use the growing list of features outlinned in <a href="/waterreporter-for-organizations/" target="_blank">Water Reporter for Organizations</a>, is not complicated but it requires a review process.
 Before approaching us for account verification, we require that all profile information is completed on your user account.
-We advise that Water Reporter users in need of a verified account, reach out to us with a thoughtful use case of the app and watersheds of interest.
+We advise that Water Reporter users in need of a verified account reach out to us with a thoughtful use case of the app and watersheds of interest.
 Verified accounts are granted on a case by case basis at our team’s discretion.

 </p>